 Zonta's View of Spa 2000 Overtake

-It is amusing to see Zonta's helmet moving from the left rearview mirror to the right one, seeing both Schumacher and Mika storming towards him.
-To his credit, Zonta did well to steer clear of both Schumacher and Mika.
-Way after his retirement, Mika looked back at this overtake and quipped that Mr Zonta would have had to change his pants after the race.
+It is amusing to see Zonta's helmet moving from the left rearview mirror to the right one, seeing both Schumacher and Hakkinen storming towards him.
+To his credit, Zonta did well to steer clear of both cars.
+Way after his retirement, Hakkinen looked back at this overtake and quipped that Mr Zonta would have had to change his pants after the race.

 And now let's look at the post-race conference where both the drivers talk about the overtake.

-So, that’s that of Mika storming past Michael.
+So, that’s that of Hakkinen storming past Schumacher.

 Senna Overtakes the World

-This was a race where Ayrton gained four positions in just 40 seconds to take first place, and that 40 seconds was within the first lap.
+This was a race where Senna gained four positions in just 40 seconds to take first place, and that 40 seconds was within the first lap.
 That day was full of rain.
-In that chaos, Senna was a lap ahead of everyone and finished first.
-Only Hill was on the same lap as Senna, but he was a distant second.
+In that chaos, he was a lap ahead of everyone and finished first.
+Only Damon Hill was on the same lap as Senna, but he was a distant second.

 That race was full of Senna magic!